EmreDenizz/React-Native-Forms/README.md

 # React-Native-Lab_3
-React native forms to collect data from the users
+React native form to collect data from the users